dschnare/anna/README.md

 ## How the default asset resolution works

-Anna's builtin asset resolution works finding the physical file that can be associated with each asset URL.
+Anna's builtin asset resolution works by finding the physical file that can be associated with each asset URL.
 Where asset URLs can be absolute like `/my-assets/file.ext` or relative like `my-assets/file.ext` or `../my-assets/file.ext` (remote URLs are ignored).